Relin404/Snake.io/README.md

 # Snake.io
-A basic snake game made with HTML, CSS, JS
+A basic snake game made with HTML, CSS, and JavaScript